guergabo/TravelCrawl/README.md

 ### Database
 ______________________________
-The Datbase Schema was created in Django using a script that saved the iata_dv.csv into instances of the Airport class in models.py
+The Datbase Schema was created in Django using a script that parsed through iata_db.csv and created instances of the Airport class from models.py
 ```
 from django.db import models